hpehl/map-reduce/README.md

 ## Examples

-To get the state of all running servers across all hosts which are part of server group "foo", we'd use the following code:
+To get the state of all running servers across all hosts which are part of server group "main-server-group", use the following code:

 ```java
 ModelNode address = new ModelNode();